apache/flink/docs/tutorials/event_driven.md

   explained in the [next section]({{ site.baseurl }}{% link tutorials/event_driven.md
   %}#side-outputs).

-* This example uses `MapState` where the keys are timestamps, and sets a `Timer` for that same timestamp.
+* This example uses a `MapState` where the keys are timestamps, and sets a `Timer` for that same timestamp.
 This is a common pattern; it makes it easy and efficient to lookup relevant information when the timer fires.